USGS Fire Danger Forecast

-Existing products are utilized, specifically Relative Greenness (RG), the Fire Potential Index (FPI), and 7-day weather forecasts from the National Digital Forecast Database (NDFD) to produce 7-daily forecast maps of FPI, plus four large fire probability maps, and a table that presents the probability of large fires by Geographic Area Coordination Center (GACC) areas of responsibility.
+Existing products are utilized, specifically Relative Greenness (RG), the Fire Potential Index (FPI), and 7-day weather forecasts from the National Digital Forecast Database (NDFD) to produce 7-daily forecast maps of FPI.
+Four large fire probability maps are also created with a table that presents the probability of large fires by Geographic Area Coordination Center (GACC) areas of responsibility.
 Example map product is shown in the figure to the right.

 Expected Number of Large Fires per Predictive Service Area (PSA): This map takes into account both probability of ignition and conditional probability of spread (to 500+ acres in East and 1000+ acres in West*) given ignition.
 The map shows the total number of fires to expect in a given Predictive Service Area (PSA) and the degree of confidence for each expected value.